Poverty in Pakistan

 Independent bodies supported estimates of a considerable fall in the statistic by the 2007-08 fiscal year, when it was estimated that 17.2% of the total population lived below the poverty line.
 The declining trend in poverty as seen in the country during the 1970s and 1980s was reversed in the 1990s by poor federal policies and rampant corruption.
 This phenomenon has been referred to as the "poverty bomb".
 In 2001, the government was assisted by the International Monetary Fund (IMF) in preparing the Interim Poverty Reduction Strategy Paper that suggests guidelines to reduce poverty in the country.
-According to a report submitted by Ministry of Planning and Development in the National Assembly of Pakistan, about 24.3% Pakistani lived below the poverty line which translates into 55 million people.
+According to a 2016 report submitted by Ministry of Planning and Development in the National Assembly of Pakistan, about 24.3% Pakistani lived below the poverty line which translated into 55 million people.

-As of 2020, Pakistan's Human Development Index (HDI) is 0.557, and ranks 154 out of 189 countries.
-Pakistan's HDI is one of the lowest in Asia, after Yemen and Afghanistan.
+In 2022, Pakistan's Human Development Index (HDI) was 0.544, and ranks 161 out of 192 countries.
+In 2024, Pakistan ranked 164 out of 194 countries.
+However, the ranking under the inequality adjusted Human Development Index (IHDI) was 138th.

+As of 2025, approximately 45% of Pakistan’s population was living below the poverty line.
+The information was based on revised poverty thresholds and survey data from 2018–19.
+The World Bank also noted a rise in extreme poverty, with the proportion increasing from 4.9% to 16.5%.
+Additionally, 10 million additional individuals were found to be at risk of descending into poverty.

 Wealth distribution

 Wealth distribution in Pakistan is slightly varied, with the top 10% of the population earning 27.6% and the bottom 10% earning only 4.1% of the income.
-Pakistan generally has a low gini co-efficient and therefore a decent distribution of income (relatively lower inequality).
+Pakistan generally has a low Gini coefficient and therefore a decent distribution of income (relatively lower inequality).

 In 2015, 24.3% Pakistanis lived below Pakistan's definition of poverty.
 Statistics vary due to the definition of poverty.
 According to the World Bank, poverty in Pakistan fell from 64.3% in 2001 to 24.3% in 2015.
 Poverty headcount ratio at $1.90 a day (2011 PPP) (% of population) fell from 6.2% in 2013 to 4% in 2015.
 Pakistan has made substantial progress in reducing poverty giving it the second lowest headcount poverty rate in South Asia.

 AidData cites the World Bank and states that overall "Pakistan has done well in converting economic growth into poverty reduction."

 According to a World Bank report in 2019, districts varied widely in poverty, with the richest district Abbottabad at a head count ratio of 5.8pc and the poorest district — Washuk District in Balochistan — at 72.5pc.

+Poverty rate by province

+Percent of population living on less than $2.15, $3.65 and $6.85 a day, international dollars (2017 PPP) as per the World Bank.